The Purpose of a Radar Detector

 The detector was so annoying that within 15 minutes I unplugged the unit and tossed it out of the window!

-You can avoid this common mistake many first time radar detectors make by spending a few more dollars and getting a higher end detector such as the Escort Max 360 or Beltronics GT-7 which both use next generation fully digital signal processing to reduce false alerts from the K-band automotive collision avoidance systems which are so common today and can render lesser detectors essentially unusable on the highway.
+high end radar detector which both use next generation fully digital signal processing to reduce false alerts from the K-band automotive collision avoidance systems which are so common today and can render lesser detectors essentially unusable on the highway.

 Long Range is a Must!